-- Animal welfare we have clarified that work that has a real animal welfare justification can go ahead, in addition to continuing to undertake work to maintain the food supply chain. - Call ahead to make sure your client understands the social distancing measures you will be putting in place and knows what to expect - Maintain a physical distance of 2m at all times from other people - In cases where clients are self-isolating or confirmed to have Covid-19 they should not be involved in the visit at all.
+- Call ahead to make sure your client understands the social distancing measures you will be putting in place and knows what to expect - Maintain a physical distance of 2m at all times from other people and use appropriate PPE - In cases where clients are self-isolating or confirmed to have Covid-19 they should not be involved in the visit at all.
 If there are no other farm staff available, consider taking a second member of practice staff to assist.
 We would discourage lone working in any farm environment.
 If two members of staff must travel to a site, consider travelling in separate vehicles - Wear clean, disinfected protective clothing - Wear gloves at all times, change these regularly and do not touch your face - Where possible, contact with the client should be by telephone only.
 Where face to face interaction is required then this should only be with one person per visit - Do not enter the farmhouse or any other residential area for any reason and do not accept any drinks or food - Cleanse all door handles and relevant surfaces in your car regularly and on leaving the farm - Follow the most up to date government advice re statutory surveillance and bovine TB testing from APHA Gateway covering Great Britain and DAERA in Northern Ireland (inc the TB testing Q&A)